teddyluo/ijwmip-WTSO/README.md

 # ijwmip-WTSO
-Preparing manuscrpit for submitting to IJWMIP
+Prepare a manuscrpit to submit to IJWMIP.

 ---
 ## Manuscript progress: